LuKuangChen/Equivalence-of-Cast-Calculi/README.md

 I recommend starting with [coercions in normal form](./illustration/LazyUDCoercionsInNormalForm.agda) if you know coercion.
 Otherwise, [Lazy UD hypercoercions](illustration/LazyUDHypercoercions.agda) are recommended because this cast representation is described in detail in my thesis.

+Check the [equivalence-of-cast-calculi](./equivalence-of-cast-calculi) folder for things like the semantics, the ADT, properties, and theorems.